HTTP is the primary protocol for browser/server communication.

 The body of the request should look like this:

-The server will generate the
+The server generates the

-id and return the entire
+id and returns the entire

 of the new hero including its generated id.
 The hero arrives tucked inside a response object